Reactant - A framework for building React web applications

 Conclusion

-Reactant was originally intended to help React developers be able to efficiently build and develop a maintainable and testable application.
-Reactant’s goal is to minimize the system life cost and maximize developer productivity.
+Reactant was created to help React developers build maintainable and testable applications efficiently.
+Its goal is to reduce lifecycle cost and improve developer productivity.

-As a brand new framework, Reactant has only been in development for a few months and there is still a lot of work to be done, including the build tools, development tools, server-side rendering, and the React Native CLI, and so on.
+As a new framework, Reactant has only been in development for a few months, and there is still significant work to do, including build tools, development tools, server-side rendering, and React Native CLI support.

-If you are already familiar with React, then you just need to quickly read the Reactant part of the documentation and use the Reactant CLI to quickly build the Reactant application, you will start your new React application development experience.
+If you are already familiar with React, you can read the Reactant documentation and use the Reactant CLI to quickly create a Reactant application.

 Repo: